5 Sure-Fire Ways to Get Your Home Ready to Sell Quickly

 Number One Tip for Showings!

-When we moved we left all of the gallons of paint that went with the rooms in the house, labeling the cans with the room that it belonged in.
+When we moved we left all of the gallons of paint that went with the rooms in the house, labeling the cans with the room that they belonged in.

 We also made a binder that had all of the work that we had done at the house with the company’s name.